 On January 21, 1959 fifty years ago her sister, the Mac Gilvray Shiras, was docked near the Concrete Central elevator on the Buffalo river.
 Gale winds and rain pulled her free from the dock.
 The Shiras navigated three right-angle bends in the river unassisted by tugs or crew.
 She bore down stern first to another grain boat.
 The Shiras collided with the Michael K.Tewksbury which then continued down the river until it was stopped by the Michigan Ave lift bridge.
 The Lift bridge towers fell one crashing into the river and the other blocking the Buffalo Fire Dept. vessel Cotter.
 A huge pulley from the bridge landed on top of an unsuspecting Ford Fairlane crushing it s trunk.
 Later in 1959 the Shrias was given up for scrap, the aft end of the carrier housing it’s steering engine and rudder were badly damaged.

+In July 2014 the Duluth, MN newspaper reported GLSS has abandoned efforts to save the J. B. Ford as a whole.
 As of September 2014 LaFarge North America has been actively seeking bids to scrap the vessel.
 GLSS is working with LaFarge to save as much of the vessel as possible.
-LaFarge is not open to or commited to sell any items off the vessel to any individuals.
+LaFarge North America is not open to or commited to sell any items off the vessel to any individuals.

 Length Over All 440 feet, Length of Keel 420 feet, Beam 50 feet, Depth 28 feet